 service sshd start

-To develop our example solution, the Derived PIV Credential project team followed an approach common to projects across the NCCoE.
+To develop our example solutions, the Derived PIV Credentials project team followed an approach common to projects across the NCCoE.
 First, a project description was published on the website followed by a Federal Register Notice (FRN) .
-In response to the FRN, several vendors expressed interest in helping NCCoE build example solutions.
-Technology companies with relevant products then signed a CRADA with the NCCoE for the project.
-Following the signing of CRADAs, the NCCoE sponsored a kick-off meeting for the project team, collaborating vendors, and other members of the Derived PIV Credential Community of Interest (COI).
+In response to the FRN, several vendors expressed interest in helping the NCCoE build example solutions.
+Technology companies with relevant products then signed a cooperative research and development agreement (CRADA) with the NCCoE for the project.
+After the CRADAs were signed, the NCCoE sponsored a kickoff meeting for the project team, collaborating vendors, and other members of the Derived PIV Credentials community of interest (COI).

-During the kick-off, we gathered requirements and lessons learned from project stakeholders; this helped establish objectives for our example solution.
-In addition to input from collaborators and COI members, we performed a risk assessment during the architecture design phase and on our final DPC example solution.
-This assessment thus includes both risks to the functions of the system (e.g., DPC issuance or revocation) and to its parts, such as the mobile devices into which a Derived PIV Credential would be provisioned.
+During the kickoff, we gathered requirements and lessons learned from project stakeholders; this helped establish objectives for our example implementations.
+In addition to input from collaborators and COI members, we performed a risk assessment during the architecture design phase and on our final DPC example implementations.
+This assessment includes both risk factors to the functions of the system (e.g., DPC issuance or revocation) and to its parts, such as the mobile devices into which a DPC would be provisioned.

 The Derived PIV Credential project is using a phased approach that takes direct advantage of previous work by NIST in this area.
-NISTIR 8055 , Derived Personal Identity Verification (PIV) Credentials (DPC) Proof of Concept Research, presents a scheme for provisioning a Derived PIV Credential to an organization-managed mobile device.
-This project applied the technologies used in that work as a starting point, then sought to expand on its Derived PIV Credential ecosystem to provide greater diversity across mobile device models and platforms, credential storage implementations at Level of Assurance (LOA) 3, Derived PIV Credential Management Systems (DCMS), and EMM products as pictured in Figure 3‑1.
+NIST IR 8055 , Derived Personal Identity Verification (PIV) Credentials (DPC) Proof of Concept Research, presents a scheme for provisioning a DPC to an organization-managed mobile device.
+This project applied these technologies as a starting point, then sought to expand on the DPC ecosystem to provide greater diversity across mobile device models and platforms, credential storage implementations at level of assurance (LOA) 3, Derived PIV Credential Management Systems (DCMS), and EMM products.

-This guide is intended for IT and security managers, and system administrators responsible for deploying secure solutions to support the evolving mobile ecosystem of the organization.
-With mobile devices rapidly becoming the computing resources of choice within many organizations, there is growing pressure on IT personnel to ensure that the organization has best practices in place for securely accessing the organization’s assets using these devices.
-As mentioned previously, Derived PIV Credential solutions are still evolving and no one solution will fit all organizations.
+This guide is intended for IT and security managers and for system administrators responsible for deploying secure solutions to support the evolving mobile ecosystem of an organization.
+With mobile devices rapidly becoming the computing resources of choice within many organizations, there is growing pressure on IT personnel to ensure that the organization has best practices in place for securely accessing the organization’s assets when using these devices.
+As mentioned previously, DPC solutions are still evolving, and no one solution will fit all organizations.

 This guide aims to help IT personnel understand the options, capabilities, and limitations of the solutions available in the market today and to deploy the solutions that fit organizational needs.